 The purpose of the CFPS examination is to provide a basis for determining the competency of candidates seeking the Certified Fire Protection Specialist (CFPS) designation.
 Current basis for the examination is the NFPA Fire Protection Handbook, 20th edition

-To be eligible to take the CFPS examination, candidates must demonstrate on the CFPS application that they meet one of the following criteria:
+To be eligible to take the CFPS examination, candidates must demonstrate on the CFPS examination application that they meet one of the following criteria.

-- Bachelor's degree in engineering, technology, or other related discipline from an accredited college or university, plus two years of verifiable work experience dedicated to curtailing fire loss, both physical and financial.
+- Bachelor’s or Master’s degree in a Fire Protection-related discipline* from an accredited college or university, including degrees in engineering fields that are applied to the practice of fire protection; plus TWO years of verifiable work experience dedicated to curtailing fire loss, both physical and financial.

-- Associate's degree in engineering, technology or other related discipline from an accredited college or university, plus four years of verifiable work experience dedicated to curtailing fire loss, both physical and financial.
+- Associate’s degree in a Fire Protection-related discipline* from an accredited college or university, or a Bachelor’s or Master’s degree in any unrelated field; plus FOUR years of verifiable work experience dedicated to curtailing fire loss, both physical and financial.

-- High school diploma plus six years of verifiable work experience dedicated to fire loss, both physical and financial.
+- High school diploma or equivalent, plus SIX years of verifiable work experience dedicated to curtailing fire loss, both physical and financial.

 All candidates must register to take the CFPS certification examination.
 The application form may be copied.
 All questions on the application must be answered or the form will not be processed.
 To avoid potential delays in the processing of your application, use this checklist to check your form for accuracy and completeness prior to mailing.
 Have you: